 Here are some excellent cuddlies on Amazon that would make a perfect baby’s first Christmas gift, and all under £10 makes them a perfect stocking filler or smaller gift!

 There are also a ton of practical gifts you could be giving that will help both parents and baby.
 For example, I never seem to have enough bibs, clothes, washcloths, toiletries or baby food!
 It might not always be appropriate if you don’t know the baby that well, so you may not know the stage of weaning or how the parents are handling meals, or what type of skin products they use, so don’t be shy about asking if you’re buying for another family.

-Hope this Baby’s First Christmas Gift Guide has given you some ideas!
+I sincerely hope that this Baby’s First Christmas Gift Guide has given you some ideas!
 Let me know in the comments if I’ve missed something you’d highly recommend to others.
-I’ll add it in!